cardano-foundation/CIPs/CIP-_/README.md

     public void CalculateChange(CoinSelection coinSelection, Balance outputBalance, string changeAddress, ulong feeBuffer = 0) { }

-The idea behind this function is to create output utxos with change that limit the size of future transactions by splitting large utxos or utxos with a lot of assets.
+The idea behind this function is to create output Utxos with change that limit the size of future transactions by splitting large Utxos or Utxos with a lot of assets.
 For this we introduce 2 constant parameters that can be adjusted to fit your algorithm needs, the maxChangeOuputs which we set to 4, and the idealMaxAssetsPerOutput which we set to 30.

 The maxChangeOutputs parameter indicates that we have a maximum of 4 change outputs unless we require additional outputs due to those ideal 4 reaching their size limits.
-The idealMaxAssetsPerOutput is the ideal maximum number of assets in an output utxo before we create a new output.
+The idealMaxAssetsPerOutput is the ideal maximum number of assets in an output Utxo before we create a new output.
 This value is set to 30 meaning we try to output at max 30 assets in a change output.
-Having more then 30 is fine but the algorithm attempts to balance utxos such that it does not exceed 30 if we can avoid it.
+Having more then 30 is fine but the algorithm attempts to balance Utxos such that it does not exceed 30 if we can avoid it.

 -   <b>Step 3a)</b>

     -   We first want to create a list of assets, sorted by policy ids.
-The reason for this is that we want to keep assets of the same policy ids in the same output utxos if possible, even if the amount of assets go above 30 per output.
+The reason for this is that we want to keep assets of the same policy ids in the same output Utxos if possible, even if the amount of assets go above 30 per output.
 This is because assets are grouped by policy ids in outputs and each output would need to duplicate the policy id data which is uneccesary extra bytes of overhead.
     -   We are then going to loop through each asset and add it to the most recently created output.
 If the assets in that output go above the ideal assets per output we create a new output unless the asset is part of an existing policy id.
 If a change output is over 2kb we create a new output automatically.
-The max output size on Cardano is 5kb but we are using 2kb to have more evenly split utxos in users wallet for smaller future transactions
+The max output size on Cardano is 5kb but we are using 2kb to have more evenly split Utxos in users wallet for smaller future transactions.

 -   <b>Step 3b)</b>

     -   After looping through each asset we have a list of change outputs.
 We want to calculate the ada minUtxos required for all of those change outputs.
-    -   Using this ada minUtxo number along with the amount of ada in the balance we attempt to evenly distribute ada accross the existing change outputs, with the reaminder going to the final change output.
+    -   Using this ada minUtxo number along with the amount of ada in the balance we attempt to evenly distribute ada accross the existing change outputs, with the remainder going to the final change output.

 ## Path to Active